rokmetro/logging-library/README.md

 ```
 type Log struct {
-	*StandardLogger
+	logger  *Logger
 	traceID string
 	spanID  string
-	prevSpanID string
+	request RequestContext
 	context Fields
 }
 ```

-- traceID- generated once for an incoming request.
+- traceID - generated once for an incoming request
-- spanID- generated for each new API call.
+- spanID  - generated for each new API call
-- prevSpanID- spanID of the previous function
+- request - details about the request
-- context- map for other unstructured context data
+- context - map for other unstructured context data

 If client sends a request to service 1, a trace-id and span-id is generated for service 1.
 If it makes any calls to other microservices, a span-id gets generated for each subsequent service, but trace-id stays the same.

+To get started, take a look at `example/app.go`